kartikkumar18/Injection-Animation-effect/README.md

-# Injection-Animation-effect
+Injection-Animation-effect
-Injection animation effect created using html and css
+This is a simple injection animation effect created using HTML and CSS.
+The animation is designed to simulate a liquid injection into a container and is ideal for use in medical or science-related webpages.